Skip to main content

 Version: User Guides (Cloud)

-Zilliz Cloud offers these CU types: Performance-optimized, Capacity-optimized, and Extended-capacity.
+Zilliz Cloud offers these cluster types: Performance-optimized, Capacity-optimized, and Tiered-storage.

-The following table offers a quick comparison of the three CU types in different aspects.
-For a detailed comparison in terms of the capacity and performance among the CU types, please proceed to Select an optimal CU type.
+The following table offers a quick comparison of the three cluster types in different aspects.
+For a detailed comparison in terms of the capacity and performance among the cluster types, please proceed to Select an optimal cluster type.

 Search QPS